Cognitive Behavioural Hypnotherapy

 What is Hypnosis and Hypnotherapy?

 Hypnosis is not a psychotherapeutic treatment, but a procedure that helps facilitate various types of therapies.
+It is a state of focused attention, which allows a client to disconnect from the external distractions and improve the mind-body relationship

 |Hypnotherapy aids to treat||Hypnotherapy aids to improve|